Adidem23/MedCheck/README.md

 npm run dev
 ```

-3. Do not Kill the frontend Terminal and Open New terminal
+3. Do not Kill the frontend Terminal and Open New terminal and go to Backend Terminal

+4 .

 # Deployments :